 T. Turner presided at the AGM in March 1930 but no details were given.
 The following week they held their Annual Tea and Dance and an excellent meat tea was supplied by Challenger & Hulme of Netherthong.
 During the evening a presentation was made to their conductor, Arthur Sanderson, of a framed cabinet photograph of members of the choir recently taken by Bamforth & Co.

 They placed a public notice in the Express about their 3rd.
-Annual Concert which was to be held in the Drill Hall in Holmfirth on January 3rd.
+Annual Concert, which was to be held in the Drill Hall in Holmfirth on January 3rd.
 1931.
-The following month the members of the choir and their friends held their annual party in February 1931 and substantial tea was followed by dancing to the Roses band.
-At the South Yorkshire Music festival held at Stocksbridge in July the Choir won the Stocksbridge Temperance Cup for special choral competition.
+The following month the members of the choir and their friends held their annual party in February 1931, and a substantial tea was followed by dancing to the Roses Band.
+At the South Yorkshire Music festival held at Stocksbridge in July, the Choir won the Stocksbridge Temperance Cup for special choral competition.

 The photograph of the choir below could be from 1934?
 Arthur Sanderson is seated in the middle of the front row holding his baton and many of the other members have been identified.